 It’s so frustrating when a child puts their heart and soul into a detailed notebooking page only to have it torn out of their binder by a sibling.
 Or worse yet, on more than one occasion, my kids have dropped a binder rendering the holes of many pages useless all at once.

 Never fear… hole reinforcement labels are here!!

 These miracle bandages for mangled paper holes have salvaged an otherwise downward-spiraling morning on many occasions in our home.
-We’ve had equal success with Avery brand and generic brand labels so far.
-And with your choice of white, colored or clear it seems there’s a reinforcement label to suit every taste.
+We’ve had equal success with Avery brand and generic labels so far.
+And with your choice of white, colored, or clear it seems there’s a reinforcement label to suit every taste.